HOW NEGATIVE PARENTING IMPACTS CHILDREN

 POSITIVE PARENTING

 Positive parenting is the alternative to negative parenting; it focuses on building strong, healthy relationships between parents and their children.
 It is based on the idea that children learn best when treated with respect, empathy, and understanding and when given clear expectations and consistent guidance.
-Positive parenting emphasises creating a safe and nurturing environment that supports a child's physical, emotional, and psychological development.

 This approach encourages parents to focus on their child's strengths and abilities rather than their weaknesses or mistakes and to use positive reinforcement and rewards to encourage good behaviour.